janhq/jan/docs/docs/developer/01-overview/04-install-and-prerequisites.md

 git checkout -b DESIRED_BRANCH
 ```

-2. Install dependencies
+2. **Install Dependencie:s**

 ```bash
 yarn install
 ```

-3. Run development and use Jan Desktop
+3. **Run Development and Use Jan Desktop**

 ```bash
 make dev
 ```

-This will start the development server and open the Jan Desktop app.
+This command starts the development server and opens the Jan Desktop app.

 ## For Production Build